GL615 - Linux for Unix Administrators

 The GL615 is an accelerated course combining the topics in the GL250 "Enterprise Linux Systems Administration", and the GL275 "Enterprise Linux Networking Services".
+Current Version: O02

 Prerequisites:

 Students should already be experienced Unix administrators.
 Fundamentals such as the Unix command line and how to edit files will not be covered in class.
 A good understanding of network concepts, the TCP/IP protocol suite, and basic Unix security is also assumed.
 The accelerated pace of this class makes it more difficult for unprepared students to keep up.
+Less experienced students are encouraged to instead take the GL120 "Linux Fundamentals", GL250 "Enterprise Linux Systems Administration" or GL275 "Enterprise Linux Networking Services".

 Supported Distributions:

-Red Hat Enterprise Linux 6
+Red Hat Enterprise Linux 7

-SUSE Linux Enterprise 11
+SUSE Linux Enterprise 12

 Course Outline:

-- Linux Hardware Discovery, Interaction, and Control
+- Linux Kernel and Versioning

 - Hardware Discovery Tools